 According to reports, the stations will open in phases, with the completed network eventually connecting 11 cities across the UAE.
 Etihad Rail's Chief Projects Officer, Mohammed Alshehii, stated that station locations were deliberately chosen to ensure key destinations across the emirates are seamlessly connected, supporting both residents and visitors.

 Once operational, travel times are expected to be dramatically reduced.
-Journeys between Dubai and Abu Dhabi will take around 50 minutes, while Dubai to Fujairah will also be completed in approximately 50 minutes.
+The Dubai to Abu Dhabi train journey will take around 50 minutes, while Dubai to Fujairah will also be completed in approximately 50 minutes — a fraction of current road travel times.

 Each train will accommodate roughly 400 passengers, and the network is forecast to serve more than 36 million passengers annually by 2030.